phandennis/2420_assign2/README.md

 In your local machine:

   1. Make a directory called `2420-assign-two`
   2. Inside this directory, create `html` and `src`
   3. Inside `html`, create an index html that is simple and complete (with doctype, head, body)
   4. Inside of src, create an index.js file like below:

 ![index.js file](/images/index.js.png)

   5. Test your server locally by trying to view your index.html with index.js
   6. Move html and src directory to both of the Digital Ocean servers.
      sfpt the files by running `sfpt -i <ssh_key_path> <user>@<ip>`
      then run the command `put -r <directory>`
+  7. Make sure the `index.html` is in `/var/www` in both servers
+  8. Customize each index/html to differentiate them.

 ## Step 5